 NAESB WGQ Standard No. 4.3.110: The participants agreed to discuss this standard during the next meeting.

-The subcommittees reviewed the HTTP, EBB/EDM Firewalls, and Log In and Encryption, and Security sections and note the disposition for the section on the Tracking Worksheet.
+The subcommittees reviewed the HTTP, EBB/EDM Firewalls, and Log In and Encryption, and Security sections and noted the disposition for the section on the Tracking Worksheet.
 Mr. Spangler noted that a reference to passwords appears on page 56 of the QEDM and should be discussed during the February 13, 2023 WGQ EDM and RMQ IR/TEIS call to address multifactor authentication.

 The participants moved on to a review of the draft WGQ Cybersecurity-Related Standards book.
 Ms. Hogge asked whether the list of Transmission Control Protocol (TCP) ports should be added to the appendix.
 The subcommittee noted that the list had not been updated with the latest update of the appendices which deleted the 80 TCP port.
 The subcommittees determined that the section should be retained in the appendices and deleted the language from Section A - Overview in the new Cybersecurity-Related Standards book.
 Ms. Hogge stated that references to appendices and IET should be updated throughout the documents.
 The subcommittee determined that a minor correction or standards request would be submitted to delete the sentence referencing Versions 1.8 and 1.7 of the standards.